ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 [17](#_footnoteref_17).
-Here [len()] is a predefined function of the Nim standard library, len() is short for length, and that function returns the actual length of a text [string]{.str} as an integer value.
+Here [len()] is a predefined function of the Nim standard library, len() is short for length, and that function returns the actual length of a text [string] as an integer value.